ratt-ru/codex-africanus/docs/averaging-api.rst

 1. Averaged output data will be lexicographically ordered by :code:`(TIME, ANTENNA1, ANTENNA2)`
-2. **TIME** and **INTERVAL** columns always contain the average of **Both** flagged and unflagged data.
+2. **TIME** and **INTERVAL** columns always contain the *nominal* average and sum and therefore contain both and missing or unflagged data.
-3. In the case of other columns, if a bin contains unflagged data, the bin will be set to the average of this data.
-However, if the bin is completely flagged, it will contain the average of all data.
-   In other words the bin is **Exclusively** unflagged or flagged.
+3. Other columns will contain the *effective* average and will contain only valid data *except* when all data in the bin is flagged.
-4. Completely flagged bins will be set as flagged in either case.
+4. Completely flagged bins will be set as flagged in both the *nominal* and *effective* case.
 5. Certain columns are averaged, while others are summed, or simply assigned to the last value in the bin in the case of antenna indices.